belodetek/black.box/README.md

                                                         +----------+
 ```

+## unblocking mode (default)
+In the default `un-blocking` mode, coupled with an active `unzoner` subscription, it allows access to popular streaming [services](#services) from anywhere in the world.
+In this mode, the device supports obfuscation/cloaking via SSH and SSL, in order to function in hostile deep packet inspection (DPI) environments, as well as experimental WAN acceleration mode.

+PayPal subscription or Bitcoin credit is required to create an `unzoner` subscription.
+Subscriptions cost **€9.95 per month**, with **1 moth free trial** (if paid by PayPal).
+Subscriptions can be [cancelled](#cancellation) at any time.

+Alternatively, pay up-front using Bitcoin for as much time as you need.
+Price quoted based on EUR/BTC exchange rate.
+Top-up at any point prior to the existing Bitcoin credit expiry, or after.
+Any unused Bitcoin credit will be rolled over if topping up prior to existing credit expiry.
+Topping up after credit expiry will strike a new exchange rate.

+For performance reasons, un-blocking traffic is routed via the un-encrypted[[n4](#footnotes)] tunnel/virtual interface.
+With `policy routing` enabled all the remaining traffic (e.g. google.com) goes out via the local Internet interface, when disabled, all traffic is sent via the tunnel.
+For security reasons, the tunnel interface may be restricted to only allow specific network ports[[n1](#footnotes)] for streaming, while the local interface is always unrestricted for gaming traffic, etc.

+## VPN client mode
+In `VPN` client mode, the device supports a number of popular VPN services, such as [PIA](https://privateinternetaccess.com) and [VPNArea](https://vpnarea.com).
+Separate subscriptions/accounts required for supported VPN services.
+VPN client mode is **free**, so no `unzoner` subscription is required.

+## server pairing mode
+In the `server/pairing` modes, multiple devcies can be used to establish private encrypted links.
+Leave one at home/office and dial back in securely when travelling or on holidays.
+Pairing mode is **free**, so no `unzoner` subscription is required.

 # dashboard
 Once the device is running, the dash is accessible by navigating to [http://blackbox.local/](http://blackbox.local/) while connected to the `black.box` Wi-Fi network or from the LAN.
 Please do not share your device GUID(s) (the long alpa-numeric string you see in the dash URL) as they are effectively credentials for anyone to access your devices settings and modify them.
 So, keep them secret.